 If you participate, you are required to file only the prior three years of income tax returns and six years of FBARs.
 Over the last several years, tens of thousands of late filers have been enticed to catch up with the IRS under this program.

-helps Americans living abroad to become US tax compliant in an organised way and avoid unnecessary double taxation.
+helps Americans living abroad to become US tax compliant in an organized way and avoid unnecessary double taxation.
 Based on your personal situation, we introduce you to the appropriate US tax advisor in our AOS network.
 They will make you a tailor-made offer to help with your tax filings.
 Free of charge and free of any obligations.